 There has been a steady decrease in logs over the last six months.
-The greatest decrease compared to last year was recorded in August with a decrease of 25%.
+The greatest decrease compared to last year was recorded in April with a decrease of over 18%.
+In August this trend of decreases was reversed with an increase of 25% compared to last year.